JohnBorghi/Supporting_Scientific_Data/SSD_05_saving-organizing.md

 | Keep file names (relatively) short and do not use spaces and special characters | There is a hard limit on the number of characters in a file path (256 in Windows, for example).
 This may seem like a lot, but does demonstrate the need to keep file names as pithy as possible while still being informative.
 Whenever possible, file names should only use only Latin alphanumeric characters (a-z, 0-9), dashes, and hyphens.
 This is mostly because of issues with the command line.
 Spaces can cause file names to be cut off and other characters may have specific functions (and different functions for different operating systems) that would cause issues if included in the name of a file. |
 | Document your convention | Record the naming convention you come up with, as well as any abbreviations or code.
 This information can be articulated as a standard operating procedure (SOP) Information about the contents of data files (e.g. variable names, units, etc) and what has changed between versions should also be thoroughly documented (more on that in the next section). |

 File names may, of course, be part of a broader data standard.
-But you may find yourself in a position where you have to come up with a convention more or less from scratch.
-If so, consider exploring the **Fantastic File Names** exercise.
+But researchers may find themselves in a position where they have to come up with a convention more or less from scratch.
+To facilitate this process, see the **Fantastic File Names** exercise.

+> Tool Highlight: Fantastic File Names
+>
+>

 ### Versioning Files and Version Control